The Whole Book in 5 Minutes

 “That’s all?
 Maybe I should clarify myself.
 What I really meant by ‘purpose’ was, what is their ‘greater purpose’?”

 “Oh, I know what you mean!
 It's pollination of course!
 Everyone knows that they pollinate gardens and farms all over the world.
-You might have heard that there has been a decline in honey bee population and it is a major ecological concern.
-They say, without them the whole ecosystem could collapse!
+You might have heard that there has been a decline in honey bee population worldwide and it is a major ecological concern.
+They say that without them the whole ecosystem could collapse!
 So keeping the ecosystem 'humming' - literally and figuratively - that’s their greater purpose, of course!”

 “Sure, but that wasn’t exactly what I was getting at.
 Isn’t one's ‘greater purpose’ supposed to be something mysterious, originating from some sort of a god or supernatural power, requiring some sort of a divine revelation to discover?
 All your answers so far were simply based on straightforward observation and analysis that anyone could do!
 Surely that can’t tell us everything about greater purpose?”